 Traditional scholarships are awarded and paid on the “front end” of a student’s career.
 At that time, there are no guarantees the student will complete studies in their chosen field, graduate from college or return back to their communities to help contribute to growth and prosperity.

-A “come home award” is essentially a talent retention program and would pay students on the back-end of their college career, after they have completed a degree in a STEAM related field, but only if they agree to move back home and work within the St. Clair County.
+A “come home award” is essentially a talent retention program and pays graduates on the back-end of their college career, after they have completed a degree in a STEAM related field, but only if they agree to move to and work within St. Clair County.
 If you currently live in St. Clair County or are in the process of moving back you are not eligible.

 We will accept Come Home Award applications year-round.

-We anticipate this award will appeal to young college graduates in their late twenties, who still have some student debt, and are weighing the options for returning home to start a family.
-This is an incentive program to get young adults to move back home, so if you currently live in St. Clair County, or are in the process of moving back, you are not eligible to apply.
+We anticipate this award will appeal to young college graduates in their late twenties, who still have some student debt, and are weighing the options for moving to a small town or returning home to start a family.
+This is an incentive program to get young adults to move here, so if you currently live in St. Clair County, or are in the process of moving back, you are not eligible to apply.

 If you are interested in supporting this initiative, please contact Randy Maiers at firstname.lastname@example.org or 810-984-4761.

 We are not currently accepting Come Home Award applications.

 - Scholarship selections would be a competitive application process, much like the many existing scholarship programs already managed and administered by community foundations throughout America.